iredmail/docs/howto/2-quarantining.md

 With below steps, Virus/Spam/Banned emails will be quarantined into SQL database.
 You can then manage quarantined emails with iRedAdmin-Pro.

-## Quarantining spam, virus and banned messages
+## Quarantining spam, virus, banned and bad header messages

 Edit Amavisd config file, find below settings and update them.
 If it doesn't exist, please add them.